Getting Free

 The Methodology

-The goal isn't to fix what's broken in us.
-It's to see clearly what we've inherited, understand where it comes from, and begin living from different paradigms.
+The goal isn't to fix something broken.
+It's to see clearly what we've inherited and begin living from something different.

 Getting Free begins on Wednesday, April 8, 2026 and runs for four weeks at 10am Pacific | 1pm Eastern | 6pm BST | 7pm CET.